jaluiovilash/jaluiovilash/README.md

 ## About Me

 - 🌊 Based in India.
-- 🔭 Currently employed as a Web Developer at [CodSoft](https://codsoft.in).
-- 🌱 Actively advancing my career in web development.
+- 🌱 Actively advancing my career in Building Innovative Web Solutions.
-- 💬 Feel free to ask me about Web Development and music.
+- 💬 Feel free to ask me about Web Development and Life.
 - 📫 Reach out to me at [ovilashjalui@gmail.com](mailto:ovilashjalui@gmail.com).
 - 📫 Connect with me:
   - 📧 [Email](mailto:ovilashjalui@gmail.com)